kylecapybara/kylecapybara/README.md

 ### Hi there 👋
 I'm a second semester chemical engineering freshman at the university of delaware!
 This is my github for school work and school projects.
-He/him pronouns
+He/him pronouns.

 This semester I'll put together a handful of projects for Data Science I and post them here.
 I'll also be doing work with the Hernandez-Pagan lab group and using python to process and visualize data.

-Relevant Math / CS Coursework: MATH 219, CISC 106, MATH 349, MATH 315
+Relevant Math/CS Coursework: MATH 219, CISC 106, MATH 349, MATH 315

 <!--